rd--/blksc3/md/glossary.md

 ## Simple Programming Language

+Simple Programming Language, or Simple Language, is the language that Block SuperCollider programs are drawings of, and that the drawings are translated into when evaluated.

 ## Small Programs

 There is a list of [Small Programs](https://blksc3.rohandrape.net/?e=help/Program/--Small%20Programs--).
-These are programs that will draw within the workspace on a 1366×768 display.
+These are programs that can be drawn within the workspace on a _1366×768_ display.
 The _Small Programs_ menu can be selected using the _a_ access key.

 ## Small Toolbox